 The Head of Finance and Property Services, Donald Forrest CPFA, being the officer responsible for the council's financial affairs, authorised the issue of the unaudited annual accounts on 21 June 2022.
-Events after the balance sheet date have been considered up to this date.
+Events after the balance sheet date have been considered up to 27 September 2022.